 Once the issue has been resolved, time to remodel!
 New walls mean a new fresh coat of paint.

 It would be recommended to use paint that has a mold-killing enhancer that can help prevent mold growth again.

 - Do your own home mold audit.
 Check frequent problem areas for mold often.

 - Fix leaks immediately, don’t wait until the problem gets worse.

-- Any areas with excess moisture, try it out immediately.
+- For any areas with excess moisture, dry it out immediately.
 Use a dehumidifier if necessary.

 - Be sure areas are properly ventilated (bathroom, laundry room, kitchen)